allenai/aristo-mini/solvers/textsearch/src/main/scala/org/allenai/aristomini/solver/textsearch/README.md

 The solver will query the locally running Elasticsearch index.

 ## Solver performance

+You can use the Evaluation UI to submit many questions to your solver at once.

 Using the above Elasticsearch settings and the `aristo-mini-corpus-v1.txt.gz` corpus, as of November 2016, here is solver's performance on the provided exams: